Innovation The NGI Way

 Finding the answers to these questions through the innovative design of machine feet of uncompromising quality and reliability that also minimize the time needed for cleaning, is the core of NGI’s hygiene philosophy.

-- Use a foot with a 3A, EHEDG or USDA certificate
+- Use a component with a 3A, EHEDG or USDA certificate

 - Use a foot with a spindle which is covered by a sleeve and sealed with o-rings at both ends